 ASHA Martin Davies Award for Best Public Archaeology Initiative

 This award will be made for the best project presenting historical archaeology to the general public.
-The project must have been completed within the two years prior to the award (i.e. 2022-2023 for presentation in 2024).
+The project must have been completed within the two years prior to the award (i.e. in 2023-2025 for presentation in 2025).
 Public archaeology initiatives may include (but are not limited to) tours of excavations, post-excavation interpretation on site, lecture series, television or radio programs, web sites, social media, museum displays, education programs, and plain language publications intended for a non-academic audience.

 The entrant must supply a digital copy of the work itself (in the case of plain-language publications) or an outline of the project, event or work, along with relevant supporting material.
 This may include (but is not limited to) a survey of visitors’ responses, photographs or video of the event or installation, or links to a web site.

 The award will consist of a certificate and publicity on the ASHA website and social media platforms.
-In addition, the successful award winner will be provided with an ASHA badge suitable for inclusion on their company website.
+In addition, the successful award winner will be provided with an ASHA badge suitable for inclusion on the relevant website.

 Nominations will be judged based on interest to the intended audience, clarity of presentation, innovation, and public response.